 What We Collect

-The CAP manual files contain a photograph of the portrait, standard catalog data, current ownership, provenance, and biographical sketches of subjects and artists.
+Established in 1966, the CAP continues to acquire new material regularly.
+The majority of our portrait records originated from a national portrait survey conducted in the 1970s through the 1990s.
+CAP portrait records contain a photograph of the portrait, standard catalog data, current ownership, provenance, and biographical sketches of subjects and artists.
 Often, archival correspondence and primary research material is included as well.
-A costume study of dated American portraits, from the eighteenth to the mid-twentieth centuries, is also available for examination and comparison.
+The CAP also maintains a costume study of dated American portraits, from the eighteenth to the mid-twentieth centuries.

-View our Guide to Research Resources for Portraiture, Biography, and History >>
+View our Guide to Research Resources for Portraiture, Biography, and History:

 How You Can Help

 The CAP depends on the assistance of portrait owners, interns, and volunteers to continue building and updating the research collection.
 If you would like to contribute information on portraiture from your private or institutional collection, download our Portrait Survey Form (.pdf) and mail to:

 National Portrait Gallery